pragyaai/ndna/_llm/FAQ.md

 Thus, volume collapse is not just trimming -- it removes latent capacity for adapting to unseen epistemic modes (e.g., out-of-distribution reasoning).
 This geometric shrinkage is meaningful even when distillation applies to well-regularized, non-overparameterized teachers {% cite amari2016information %} {% cite hinton2015distilling %}.

-## Can latent genome compression in distillation be fully explained as a linear projection -- what deeper nonlinear phenomena does nDNA reveal?
+✶ **Can latent genome compression in distillation be fully explained as a linear projection -- what deeper nonlinear phenomena does nDNA reveal?**

-If distillation merely induced a linear projection, we would expect:
+➠ If distillation merely induced a linear projection, we would expect:

 $$
 h_\ell^{\mathrm{S}} = W h_\ell^{\mathrm{T}} + b